pingcap/tidb-dev-guide/src/contribute-to-tidb/review-a-pr.md

 * **Be respectful to pull request authors and other reviewers**.
 Code review is a part of your community activities.
 You should follow the community requirements.
 * **Asking questions instead of making statements**.
 The wording of the review comments is very important.
 To provide review comments that are constructive rather than critical, you can try asking questions rather than making statements.
 * **Offer sincere praise**.
 Good reviewers focus not only on what is wrong with the code but also on good practices in the code.
 As a reviewer, you are recommended to offer your encouragement and appreciation to the authors for their good practices in the code.
 In terms of mentoring, telling the authors what they did is right is even more valuable than telling them what they did is wrong.
 * **Provide additional details and context of your review process**.
 Instead of simply "approving" the pull request.
-If your test the pull request, report the result and your test environment details.
+If you test the pull request, report the result and your test environment details.
 If you request changes, try to suggest how.

 ## Accepting pull requests